Bkroland19/bookingserver/README.md

 [Booking test utility](https://maps-booking.googlesource.com/maps-booking-v3/).
 To install it, follow the provided installation instructions in its README page.

 For the tests, you need to create a text file to store your credentials.
 Put your username and password there in one line, e.g. cred.txt file:

       username:password

 You also need an availability feed for your test merchants.
-In our sample commands below, we saved it as avail.json filename.
+In our sample commands below, we saved it with the filename avail.json.
+For Order-based test client, you also need a services feed.

 Now, you can test your Booking Server with these commands: